vtfk/node-shared-logger/README.md

     disabled: false,            // If true; disables logging to Microsoft Teams, even if teams config is set
     onlyInProd: true,           // If true; only log to Microsoft Teams when NODE_ENV === 'production' (default is true)
     url: '',                    // Microsoft Teams channel webhook url
-    level: ''                   // Lowest level for log to Microsoft Teams.
+    level: '',                  // Lowest level for log to Microsoft Teams.
 If not set, all levels will log to Microsoft Teams
-  },
+    skipRepo: false             // If true; do not include repo name/url in message. (default is false) },
   azure: {                      // Options for Azure
     context: context,           // The context object received from an Azure Function (see example further down)